KAN-Team/Simulately/MultiQueueSimulation/MultiQueueSimulation/TestCases/ReadMe.txt

 // value of number of servers

 StoppingNumber
-// stopping condition when reaching the maxnum number of customers or simulation endtime
+// stopping condition when reaching the maximum number of customers or simulation endtime

 StoppingCriteria
 // the criteria on which the simulation will end => Enums.StoppingCriteria.NumberOfCustomers or Enums.StoppingCriteria.SimulationEndTime